 At this point February 14th was still SIX WEEKS AWAY.

-Six weeks to go and post after post was promoting Valentines decorations, food, treats, gifts, crafts, printables, and even sensory bins.
+Six weeks to go and all I see are posts pushing Valentines decorations, food, treats, gifts, crafts, printables, and even sensory bins.

 I was quite astonished.

 Now I want to be clear that I am not against Valentine’s Day.
-I am not comfortable with the more commercialized aspects of the celebration, but the idea of setting aside a day to acknowledge the gift of love in our life is wonderful.
+I love the idea of setting aside a day to acknowledge the gift of love in our life.
 But do we need to start six weeks ahead of time?

 I understand the need for celebrations, particularly at this time of year.
 Winter is long and dark and those celebrations are like little beacons of light.
 They give us something to look forward to and brighten up the days.